Understand the four types of SaaS churn, how to calculate each type, and what we believe are the best ways to increase your growth ceiling.

-But it doesn’t have to be that way.
-Let’s walk through the four types of SaaS churn, how to calculate each type, and what we believe are the best ways to increase your growth ceiling.
+Let’s walk through the different types of SaaS churn, how to perform a SaaS churn calculation, and what we believe are the best ways to increase your growth ceiling.

-There are four types of churn.
+There are four main types of churn.
 Here’s a quick recap:

 (PS — at Churnkey, we can conduct a free audit of your churn.
 We calculate it for you, break it down, and analyze it so you can take action and learn how it stacks up against your peers.)